Flight to Belgrade. Pick up from the airport in Belgrade and transfer to the hotel in Belgrade. We will accommodate the

 Breakfast at hotel.
-You will have city tour of Podgorica, capital of Montenegro.
-After that we will driving for Ostrog monastery (40 km).
+You will have a city tour of Podgorica, the capital of Montenegro.
+After that, we will driving to Ostrog Monastery (40 km).
 When we arrive at the Monastery Ostrog complex, we will first visit the Lower Monastery and the Holy Trinity Church from 1824.
-Then we will take off to the Upper Monastery.
-Walk up hill for 5 minutes to the Upper Monastery.
-When we arrive at the Upper Monastery you will hear many stories and see the coffin with the remains of St. Basil, the most important saint in the Montenegro Orthodoxy.
-After that we will continue in direction of Cetinje (70 km), where we will go on a walking tour.
+Then, we will take off to the Upper Monastery.
+Walk uphill for 5 minutes to the Upper Monastery.
+When we arrive at the Upper Monastery, you will hear many stories and see the coffin with the remains of St. Basil, the most important saint in the Montenegro Orthodoxy.
+After that, we will continue in direction of Cetinje (70 km), where we will go on a walking tour.
 Your guide will take you through the historical parts of Cetinje where you will visit its most important monuments, beautiful parks and charming promenades.
 You will see the famous Blue Palace and many old embassies.
-You will get to see the ruins of the old Cetinje Monastery from the 15th Century and the 19th Century Cipuri church before we come to the Monastery of Cetinje, which was rebuilt at the beginning of the 18th Century and even today it is the centre of the Montenegro Orthodox church.
+You will get to see the ruins of the old Cetinje Monastery from the 15th century and the 19th Century Cipuri church before we come to the Monastery of Cetinje, which was rebuilt at the beginning of the 18th Century and even today it is the centre of the Montenegro Orthodox church.
 You will see the Biljarda castle, the monument dedicated to Ivan Crnojevic, King Nicholas palace and many others.
 After the visit of Cetinje we will make continue our tour for Kotor (55 km) and check in.
 You will have option for dinner in restaurant.
 Overnight.

 Day 8Kotor–Perast–Our lady of the rocks -Tivat – Budva – Saint Stefan- Bar (75 km),(B)